Overcoming PTSD, Alcohol Use, and Finding New Purpose Through WWP Connections

 A Reluctant Hero Comes Home

-Dan returned home from war with physical injuries and invisible wounds.
-He carried guilt from being part of a team that lost a platoon sergeant in a horrific IED explosion.
-Dan helped save warrior Dan Nevins, who was critically injured in the same explosion.
-But Dan Smee didn’t come back feeling he had saved anyone – he felt lost and overwhelmed by the tragedies of war.
+Although Dan returned from deployment to a hero’s welcome, physical injuries and invisible wounds made his transition challenging.
+He carried guilt from being part of a team that lost a platoon sergeant in a horrific explosion.
+Despite helping to save warrior Dan Nevins, who was critically injured in the same explosion, Dan felt lost and overwhelmed by the tragedies of war.

-The guilty feelings and the flashbacks of injury and death put Dan in a state of despair.
-He wanted to forget that night in Iraq and admits to resorting to “a bottle of Jack Daniels and prescription medication.”
+The guilty feelings and flashbacks of injury and death put Dan in a state of despair.
+He admits to resorting to “a bottle of Jack Daniels and prescription medication.”

 Dan kept reliving the feelings he had picking up body parts off a dusty road.
-He returned to base and heard the terrible news that Dan Nevins’ doctors would have to amputate one leg and might not be able to save the other leg.
-Dan started analyzing everything he did and second-guessing himself.
+He returned to base and heard the terrible news that Dan Nevins’ doctors would have to amputate one leg and might not be able to save the other .

 “I was in total disbelief,” Dan said.
 “I was going through all the things I did.
 Did I do something to cause him to injure his leg more?
 When I got back home a few months later, I continued to blame myself.
 I thought, ‘Man, Dan Nevins must hate me.’”